jayharan/plagiarism-detection/README.md

 ## Project Overview

-The project outlinesa plagiarism detector which classfies as an answer as plagiarised or not compared to a source answer text.
+The project outlines a plagiarism detector which classfies as an answer as plagiarised or not compared to a source answer text.

 This task is broken down into three main notebooks: